Chukobyte/crescent/README.md

 ## Building

 Supports windows, linux, and macos builds at the moment.
-Crescent engine can be either built with cmake or make.
-All build commands should be executed from the project's root directory.
+Crescent engine uses cmake to build.

 ### CMake

+Crescent officially supports and is actively tested with the following compilers.

+Windows:
+- msvc
+- mingw

+Linux (Ubuntu):
+- gcc

+MacOS:
+- clang

 **MinGW build**

+SDL2 needs to be installed manually for mingw builds.
+Below are instructions on how to do so.
 1. Install MinGW through MSYS2
 2. Update pacman: `pacman -Syu`
 3. Install the following packages: